scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 92%
    :figclass: bht

-   Emacs lisp to configure atomic-chrome. :label:`atomicconfig`
+   Emacs lisp to configure the atomic-chrome package for Emacs.
+This configuration opens Jupyter notebooks in the Python major mode and the 750words.com webpage in the LaTeX major mode. :label:`atomicconfig`

-Ghost Text provides a keyboard shortcut for the browser to open or close the connection to the text editor.
+*GhostText* provides a keyboard shortcut for the browser to open or close the connection to the text editor.
 These shortcut keep the developer's hands on the keyboard and avoid breaks in context by moving the hand to the mouse.
 The shortcut by operating system is as follows: macOS, command-shift-K; Linux, control-shift-H; and Windows, control-shift-K.

 I have been using GhostText daily since mid-May 2022 with Emacs and either Google Chrome or Firefox; I have infrequently encountered three difficulties.
 First, other servers inside Emacs can occupy the port for GhostText and block the atomic-chrome server.
 I have had to kill the offending server or restart Emacs.
 Second, saving the text in the Emacs buffer to a file can cause the text to become out of sync with the text in the editor and on the web page.
-The lack of updating can lead to a loss of work; making intermediate saves of the text on the web server is safer than saving to a local file.
+The lack of updating can lead to a loss of work.
+To compensate for this blind spot, we make regular saves of the text on the web server rather than saving to a local file.
 Of course, the final text can be saved locally.
 Third, multiple open editors with GhostText servers installed can compete for the same WebSocket.
-This problem is solved by closing the editor that is not in current use or configuring its server to use an alternate WebSocket.
+This problem is addressed by closing the editor that is not in current use or configuring its server to use an alternate WebSocket.

 To support the use of *GhostText* to edit electronic notebooks containing code from the *cctbx* library, we have made variants of a collection of *cctbx* snippets for *Visual Studio Code*, *Atom*, *Sublime Text 3*, *Vim*, *NeoVim*, and *Emacs*.
 For *Vim* and *NeoVim*, the snippets are available for the *UltiSnips*, *Snipmate*, and *neosnippets* plugins.
 The snippets are available for download on GitHub (https://github.com/MooersLab/MooersLab/blob/main/README.md#cctbxsnips-for-editors).
-I found that *Sublime Text 3* had the most effortless setup while *Emacs* provided the highest degree of customization.
+I found that *Sublime Text 3* had the easiest setup while *Emacs* provided the highest degree of customization.
-This snippet library was previously only available for use Jupyter notebooks via extensions for the Classic Jupyter Notebook application or Jupyter Lab.
+The *cctbx* snippet library was previously only available for use in Jupyter notebooks via extensions for the Classic Jupyter Notebook application or Jupyter Lab.

 Note that the snippet library cannot be used with the program *nteract* (https://nteract.io/).
 The *nteract* is an easy-to-install and use desktop application for editing and running Jupyter notebooks offline.
-The ease of installation makes nteract popular with new users of Jupyter notebooks.
+The ease of installation makes the  nteract application popular with new users of Jupyter notebooks.
 Obviously *nteract* is not browser-based, so it cannot work with *GhostText*.
-*nteract* has yet to be extended to support the use of code snippet libraries.
+*nteract* has yet to be extended to support the use of code snippet libraries, but nteract allows the switching of jupyter kernels  between  code cells.

-While the focus of this report was on the use of the *GhostText* browser plugin to edit Jupyter notebooks hosted in a web browser, the *cctbxsnips* snippet library can be used to aid the development of Python scripts in plain text files, which have the advantage of saner version control.
+While the focus of this report is on Jupyter notebooks, the *cctbxsnips* snippet library can be used to aid the development of Python scripts in plain text files, which have the advantage of easier version control.
 The snippets can also be used in other kinds of literate programming documents that operate off-line like org-mode files in Emacs and the *Quarto* (http://quarto.org) markdown representation of Jupyter notebooks.
 *Quarto* is available for several leading text editors.
 In the later case, you may have to extend the scope of the editing session in the editor to include Python source code.